AlgoMaster Logo

 1. What is a Use Case Diagram?

-"What can users do with this system?"
+It answers one fundamental question: "Who can do what with this system?"

-Use Case Diagrams are typically used in the early phases of software development—right after the requirements are gathered and before detailed design begins.
+Use Case Diagrams are typically used in the early phases of software development right after the requirements are gathered and before detailed design begins.

 2. Building Blocks of a Use Case Diagram